Nabet-Yeking/Dev-Articles/interface-constructs-in-java.md

 *Published On : 2025-04-28*

-# Interface Constructs In Java
+## Interface Constructs In Java
-## Introduction
 Interfaces are construct types and in java abstract class and interface types are not directly instantiated.
-If they are not directly how can they are used indirectly,

-Let use an example code :
-`Runnable r = new <AClassThatImplementARunnableInterface>;`
+If they are not directly how can they are used indirectly, Let use an example code : `Runnable r = new <AClassThatImplementARunnableInterface>;`.

 So what does mean using a reference variable of interface types?
 Even though interface types can not be directly instantiate because interfaces only have a list of methods prototype, there